startsUp/Algorithms-Practice-/linked-lists/linked-list-cycle-II/README.md

 ## Solution
  - Use fast and slow pointer to detect if there is a cycle
  - After cycle has been detected the distance `head - start` will be equal to `start - fast` so we just move slow to head and increment both pointers by 1 until they are equal.
 This will give us the start of the cycle.
+Proof [here](https://math.stackexchange.com/questions/913499/proof-of-floyd-cycle-chasing-tortoise-and-hare)

 ```python
 def detectCycle(self, head):